wisdomChinyamu/capriannetrdz/README.md

 EXPO_PUBLIC_FIREBASE_APP_ID=your_app_id
 ```

-4. Update `src/config/firebase.ts` with your config values.
+4. Update the values with your actual Firebase configuration:
+   - Navigate to Firebase Console -> Project Settings -> General -> Your apps
+   - Copy the config values from the "Firebase SDK snippet" section

+> Note: If you skip this step, the app will run in offline mode with limited functionality.

 ### 3. Firestore Collections Schema

 Create these collections in Firebase:

 **Collection: `trades`**
 ```
 {
   userId: string